IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 aware of your Beam application.
 To include your application and any dependencies, use the `--jarsToStage` option.
 For more information about this option, see [Streams Runner pipeline options](../beamrunner-5-ref/#streams-runner-pipeline-options).

-Note: Fat or uber JAR files can reduce the number of JAR files to stage.
+**Note**: Fat or uber JAR files can reduce the number of JAR files to stage.
 However, using them increases the size of the archive and affects upload and build times.

 #### Example

 This example submits `MyBeamApplication` to the `my-service-name` Streaming Analytics service on Bluemix.

-Note: This example uses the `--vcapServices` and `--serviceName` parameters, but these parameters aren't necessary if their respective environment variables are set.
+**Note**: This example uses the `--vcapServices` and `--serviceName` parameters, but these parameters aren't necessary if their respective environment variables are set.
 Additionally, the `--contextType` parameter can be omitted because `STREAMING_ANALYTICS_SERVICE` is the default.

 ```